-Now, let’s take a look at the most common symptoms of this disease.
+Now, let’s look at this disease’s most common symptoms.

 1. Expanding Rash

-The first and most common symptom experienced by people who contract this disease is an expanding rash.
+The first and most common symptom experienced by people contracting this disease is an expanding rash.

 This rash isn’t always present, but it appears in most cases.
 It almost always comes from the site of the tick bite and radiates outward.